- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investing in ETFs involves risk, including the potential loss of principal.
-Leveraged and inverse ETFs are particularly risky and are not suitable for all investors.
+This analysis is for informational purposes only and does not constitute investment advice.
+Leveraged and inverse ETFs are complex and involve substantial risks, including the potential loss of principal.
 Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.